-Describe the library and its adequacy with respect to the program.
+Please describe the library and its adequacy with respect to the program.

 - a.
 Identify the individual(s) and their qualifications who administer the library that supports the program. - b.
-Have available on site a complete list of the currently held dental related journals and library holdings. - c.
+Have available on-site a complete list of the currently held dental related and diagnostic imaging journals. - c.
 Comment on resident access to the library resources. - d.
 Describe resident access to electronic journals.